 Like with all these things, it is best to read the individual funds' product disclosure statement to ensure you are getting the right deal for your needs.[aufst-body-newsletter]

 Managed funds vs ETFs

-Managed funds are simply one type of investment fund.
-Other kinds of funds are superannuation funds and exchange traded funds (ETFs).
-When you get down to it, these are actually all pretty similar – they invest your money into shares, bonds, property or cash – and often it's a mix of all four and more.
+Managed funds are simply 1 of many types of investment funds, including superannuation funds and exchange traded funds (ETFs).
+When you get down to it, they're both pretty similar – they invest your money into shares, bonds, property or cash – often a mix of all 4 and more.

-The definitions aren't always clear cut, but most of the time a managed fund refers to a regular investment fund that is not listed on a stock exchange (i.e. an ETF) or acting a superannuation account.
+The definitions aren't always clear cut, but most of the time, a managed fund refers to a regular investment fund that is not listed on a stock exchange (such as an ETF) and doesn't act as a superannuation account.

 If you've done your research and want to invest in an mFund, you can compare brokers in the table below.
 Make sure to select a broker with "mFunds" displayed in the markets tab.

 Invest in managed funds through a trading platform